HYBRID EVENT: You can participate in person at Singapore or Virtually from your home or work.

 Biography:

-Ph.D completed in 1987 in the area of (Applied Microbiology/Biotechnology) from the Institute of Microbiology, Prague, Czech Republic under the UNESCO fellowship program and Post-Doc studies from Institute of Oriental Medicine, Kyung-Hee University Seoul, S. Korea; King Mongkut’s University, National Center for Genetic Engineering and Biotechnology, Bangkok, Thailand; International Center for Genetics Eng. & Biotechnology (ICGEB), UNIDO/ ICGEB fellowship, Trieste, Italy.
-Published More than 50 papers and has eight registered patents.
-I have more than 35 years of research and Development experience.
+He completed his Ph.D. in 1987 in Applied Microbiology/Biotechnology from the Institute of Microbiology, Prague, Czech Republic, under the UNESCO fellowship program.
+He pursued Post-Doctoral studies at the Institute of Oriental Medicine, Kyung-Hee University in Seoul, South Korea; King Mongkut’s University and the National Center for Genetic Engineering and Biotechnology in Bangkok, Thailand; as well as at the International Center for Genetic Engineering and Biotechnology (ICGEB) in Trieste, Italy, under the UNIDO/ICGEB fellowship.
+With over 35 years of experience in research and development, he has published more than 50 papers and holds eight registered patents.

 Watsapp